irishpadres/sea-w29/prework/redhat_centos/1_terminal.md

-Setup for Ubuntu
+Setup for CentOS
 ----------------

 This guide will help you setup a software development environment on [CentOS 6.6](http://wiki.centos.org/Manuals/ReleaseNotes/CentOS6.6).
 By the end, your computer will be configured with the same state-of-the-art tools used by professional software developers.

-This guide is mostly compatible with older versions of Ubuntu.
+This guide is mostly compatible with older versions of CentOS.
 So follow along as best you can while Googling any problems you come across.

 ### The Terminal

-Included in Ubuntu is the **Terminal** -- an app that runs a Unix shell.
+Included in CentOS is the **Terminal** -- an app that runs a Unix shell.

 A **Unix shell** is a command line user interface between you and your computer's operating system.
 You're probably most familiar with the graphical user interface of your computer's operating system.
 While that's technically a shell too, most programmers think of the textual, command line interface when they hear to word _shell_.